George Simon (artist): Early years

 George Simon was born on 23 April 1947 to Olive and Mark Simon in St. Cuthbert's Mission on the Mahaica River in British Guiana (now Guyana).
 His father was a woodcutter, and his mother was a housewife.
 Simon attended school at St Cuthbert's Mission up until the age of 12.
 Discussing his early years in an interview from 1994/5, Simon recalled the way in which the Mission school stifled expressions of Amerindian culture: "Anyone found speaking Arawak in class was flogged [...]
 In general, Amerindian culture was discouraged and we were made to feel inferior".

 When he was 12 years old, Simon was adopted by James William Pink – an English Anglican priest who was serving in the Mahaica-Berbice region at that time.
-He subsequently moved with his foster-father to Linden and then to Georgetown, where he studied English, Mathematics, Geography, Hygiene, Physiology and Art at Christ Church Secondary School.
+Simon subsequently moved with his foster-father to Linden and then to Georgetown, where he studied English, Mathematics, Geography, Hygiene, Physiology and Art at Christ Church Secondary School.

 England

 In 1970, Simon and his foster-father moved to Essex, England.
-From 1972 to 1974 Simon studied A-level Art at Thurrock and Basildon College in Grays, Essex.
-In 1975, he enrolled at the University of Portsmouth where he studied for a BA in fine art, with a special focus on art history and 19th-century art.
+From 1972 to 1974, Simon studied A-level Art at Thurrock and Basildon College in Grays, Essex.
+In 1975, he enrolled at the University of Portsmouth, where he studied for a BA degree in fine art, with a special focus on art history and 19th-century art.
 He graduated with honours in 1978.